 Set your washer to “gentle cycle” and use cold water as much as possible.
 Use a mild, scent-free laundry powder.
-We recommend Meliora Scent Free Laundry Powder since it’s people and plane-friendly AND the full list of ingredients is disclosed.
-Whatever you choose to use, be sure to avoid using products that contain harsh alkaline-heavy detergents, softeners, stain removers, dyes or perfumes as well as chlorine bleach.
+Be sure to avoid using products that contain harsh alkaline-heavy detergents, softeners, stain removers, dyes or perfumes as well as chlorine bleach.
 Not only are these chemical compounds tough on the environment and our health but they are also hard on cotton fibers and will reduce the materials’ softness and fade the coloring faster.

 A good tip to help set the color fastness of your new clothes is to add ¼ cup of vinegar to the final rinse cycle for just the first washing.